Algorithmic trading: System architecture

 Exchange(s) provide data to the system, which typically consists of the latest order book, traded volumes, and last traded price (LTP) of scrip.
 The server in turn receives the data simultaneously acting as a store for historical database.
 The data is analyzed at the application side, where trading strategies are fed from the user and can be viewed on the GUI.
 Once the order is generated, it is sent to the order management system (OMS), which in turn transmits it to the exchange.

 Gradually, old-school, high latency architecture of algorithmic systems is being replaced by newer, state-of-the-art, high infrastructure, low-latency networks.
 The complex event processing engine (CEP), which is the heart of decision making in algo-based trading systems, is used for order routing and risk management.

 With the emergence of the FIX (Financial Information Exchange) protocol, the connection to different destinations has become easier and the go-to market time has reduced, when it comes to connecting with a new destination.
 With the standard protocol in place, integration of third-party vendors for data feeds is not cumbersome anymore.

-Automated controls

-Automated trading must be operated under automated controls, since manual interventions are too slow or late for real-time trading in the scale of micro- or milli-seconds.
-A trading desk or firm therefore must develop proper automated control frameworks to address all possible risk types, ranging from principal capital risks, fat-finger errors, counter-party credit risks, market-disruptive trading strategies such as spoofing or layering, to client-hurting unfair internalization or excessive usage of toxic dark pools.

-Market regulators such as the Bank of England and the European Securities and Markets Authority have published supervisory guidance specifically on the risk controls of algorithmic trading activities, e.g., the SS5/18 of the Bank of England, and the MIFID II.

-In response, there also have been increasing academic or industrial activities devoted to the control side of algorithmic trading.